WHO sending team to China to investigate origins of coronavirus

 GENEVA: The World Health Organization is sending a team to China next week to investigate the origins of the novel coronavirus, its head Tedros Adhanom Ghebreyesus told a briefing on Monday (Jun 29).

-The United States, the WHO's largest critic which has said it is leaving the UN agency, has called for an investigation into the origin of the coronavirus.
+"We can fight the virus better when we know everything about the virus, including how it started," Tedros said.
+"We will be sending a team next week to China to prepare for that."

-President Donald Trump and Secretary of State Mike Pompeo have said it may have originated in a laboratory, although they have presented no evidence for this and China strongly denies it.
+US President Donald Trump and Secretary of State Mike Pompeo have both said the disease could have escaped from a lab in Wuhan, although they have presented no evidence of this, and China denies it.
+Scientists say the virus emerged in nature.

+Trump has announced plans to quit the WHO, which he says is too close to China.
+He has repeatedly emphasised the Chinese origins of the virus, calling it "Kung Flu" at two rallies this month, a term the White House had previously described as unacceptable and which Asian-American groups say is racist.

+Asked about Trump's use of the term, the director of the WHO's emergencies programme, Mike Ryan, called for an "international discourse that is based on mutual respect".

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments